 If you want more information on why you should do your pelvic floor exercise, see my blog 6 Great Reasons To Do Pelvic Floor Exercises.

 Correct technique is also crucial, which is why it is something we focus on during the 4-week NewMuma Program.

 Following the birth of your baby, most women are provided with information in relation to pelvic floor exercises.
 If you are unsure how to do your pelvic floor exercises, seek advice from your Obstetrician, Midwife, a Women’s Health Physiotherapist or a Post-Natal Exercise Specialist.

 There are also great resources available for you to refer to, such as those put together by the Continence Foundation of Australia and Pelvic Floor First.

 2. Include Post-Natal Abdominal Bracing

-Abdominal bracing is a light contraction of your deep lower abdominals, and holding that contraction while maintaining normal breathing and moving your arms, legs and/or torso.
+Abdominal bracing is a light contraction of your deep lower abdominals, and holding that very light contraction while maintaining normal breathing and moving your arms, legs and/or torso.
 Being able to effectively brace your abdominals will ensure your lower back and pelvis are stabilised and your pelvic floor is supported.

 Gentle progression is also very important.
 If you try to progress to quickly, or miss any stages of learning to brace your abdominals, you may have underlying deep abdominal muscle weakness, which could potentially cause back pain, or place downward pressure on your pelvic floor.